njvijay/vagrant-jilla-hadoop/README.md

 1. Make sure you download Vagrant v1.4.3 or higher.
 2. Make sure when you clone this project, you preserve the Unix/OSX end-of-line (EOL) characters.
 The scripts will fail with Windows EOL characters.
-3. Make sure you have 4Gb of free memory for the VM.
+3. Make sure you have 10Gb of free memory for the VM.
 You may change the Vagrantfile to specify smaller memory requirements.
 4. This project has NOT been tested with the VMWare provider for Vagrant.
 5. You may change the script (common.sh) to point to a different location for Hadoop , pig and hive to be downloaded from.
 Here is a list of mirrors for Hadoop: http://www.apache.org/dyn/closer.cgi/hadoop/common/.

 Advanced Stuff
 ==============

 If you have the resources (CPU + Disk Space + Memory), you may modify Vagrantfile to have even more HDFS DataNodes, YARN NodeManagers, and Spark slaves.
-Just find the line that says "numNodes = 4" in Vagrantfile and increase that number.
+Just find the line that says "numNodes = 5" in Vagrantfile and increase that number.
 The scripts should dynamically provision the additional slaves for you.

 Make the VMs setup faster
 =========================

-You can make the VM setup even faster if you pre-download the Hadoop, pig, hive into the /resources directory.
+You can make the VM setup even faster if you pre-download the Hadoop, spark, pig, hive into the /resources directory.
+Please make sure version matches according to common.sh

 The setup script will automatically detect if these files (with precisely the same names) exist and use them instead.
 If you are using slightly different versions, you will have to modify the script accordingly.